What are fixed interest securities?

 What are gilts?

 A gilt is a bond issued by the Treasury and listed on the London Stock Exchange.
-The bond is called a ‘gilt’ – short for ‘gilt-edged security’ – as a reference to the low risk of the investment because the government has never failed to meet interest or principal payments on gilts.
+The bond is called a ‘gilt’ – short for ‘gilt-edged security’ – as a reference to the low risk of the investment because the government has never failed to meet interest or repayments on gilts.

 What are corporate bonds?